trilemma-dev/SwiftAuthorizationSample/README.md

 - Ensuring the helper tool's launchd `Label` value matches the helper tool's filename

-Additionally the build variables, build scripts, and sample code are designed to avoid any duplicative hard coding of values such.
+Additionally the build variables, build scripts, and sample code are designed to avoid any duplicative hard coding of values.
 If you follow the pattern used in this sample and ever wanted to change these values, you'd only need to update them in one place each.

 This section walks your through satisfying all of Apple's requirements.